arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ![Configure network via Bluetooth](assets/connect-to-network-bluetooth.png)

-After completing these steps your device will connect to your WiFi and you will be taken to the device page.
+After completing these steps your device will connect to your Wi-Fi and you will be taken to the device page.
 Here you can click on the icon in the bottom left corner to attach a thing to the device.
-To find out more about Arduino Cloud Things, go [here.](https://docs.arduino.cc/arduino-cloud/cloud-interface/things/)
+To find out more about Arduino Cloud Things, go [here](https://docs.arduino.cc/arduino-cloud/cloud-interface/things/).

 ![Attach thing after Bluetooth](assets/attach-thing-to-bluetooth.png)